Daaviid99/Daaviid99/README.md

 - **🤖 AI for Sustainability** — applying data pipelines, agentic systems, and automation to real ESG and environmental challenges
 - **🌱 Sustainability for AI** — keeping an honest eye on the resource cost of the tools I build

-I don't come here to show finished products.
+My Github's profile is my space to show finished products.
 I come here to learn, share what works, share what doesn't, and document the process.